LemonProg/LemonPlex/README.md

 # LemonPlex
-A torrent downloader coded in html/css and js
+A torrent downloader website coded in html/css and js linked with qBittorrent api and my nas